-In order for the permission to be granted, the debtor must be unable to pay its obligations as they fall due and the court must judge it likely that either voluntary or compulsory debt settlement will prove to be successful in the debtor's case.
+In order for the permission to be granted, the debtor must be unable to pay its obligations as they fall due, and the court must judge it likely that either voluntary or compulsory debt settlement will prove to be successful in the debtor's case.

 In the event of a voluntary debt settlement, all unsecured creditors must consent to the debt settlement proposal being put forward.
 The proposal is only binding for those creditors who have voted for it or are not affected by it.

 In the event of a compulsory debt settlement, at least 75% of the creditors who are holding at least 75% of the outstanding debt must approve the proposal if the proposal consists of paying less than 50% of the debt.
 If at least 50% is being paid, a 3/5 majority is sufficient.
-Compulsory debt settlement proceedings are binding for all creditors with the exception of creditors with priority claims, secured claims (as long as the claims do not surpass the secured asset's expected value), and claims that can be used as a set-off against the company's counterclaim (as long as the claims do not surpass the counterclaim).
+Compulsory debt settlement proceedings are binding for all creditors except for creditors with priority claims, secured claims (as long as the claims do not surpass the secured asset's expected value), and claims that can be used as a set-off against the company's counterclaim (as long as the claims do not surpass the counterclaim).

 During debt settlement proceedings, the court supervises the company through a creditor committee, which is elected by the court.
 The creditor committee consists of a lawyer (who acts as head of the committee), one to three creditors, and an employee representative (if a request for this is made by a majority of the employees).
 The creditor committee aides the debtor in coming up with the debt settlement proposal.